 Small goggles are best for the women or kids with smaller faces.

 Medium is the most common size for goggles.
-A medium sized goggle will fit most faces and with most helmet comfortably.
+A medium sized goggle will fit most faces and with most helmets comfortably.
 A lot of riders find this size 'Just right'.

 The largest goggles are for the biggest faces with the widest field of peripheral vision.
 With a larger sized goggle be careful that it will fit with your face and your helmet.
 If the goggle is too large for your face you might get gaps which a draft or snow could get in or it might not fit with your helmet.

 The frame holds everything together.
 So let’s have a closer look at it.
 High-quality frames are rigid enough to keep the lens in place but still comfortable.
 There are frames which fit over your prescription glasses and goggles with stripped back frameless designs which give an even wider view.